Bhawna013/Telco-Churn-Analysis/README.md

-# 📊 Telco Customer Churn Analysis Dashboard
+# Telco Customer Churn Analysis Dashboard | Power BI

-## 🧩 Project Overview
+##  Project Overview
-Customer churn is one of the most pressing challenges in the telecom industry, directly impacting revenue and customer lifetime value.
+Customer churn is one of the biggest challenges faced by telecommunications companies.
+Acquiring a new customer is significantly more expensive than retaining an existing one, making customer retention a critical business objective.

-This project analyzes the **Telco Customer Churn dataset (Kaggle)** using **Power BI** to uncover the key reasons behind churn and propose data-driven retention strategies.
+This project analyzes customer behavior using the Telco Customer Churn Dataset from Kaggle and presents an interactive Power BI dashboard that identifies the major factors contributing to churn.
+The dashboard enables business stakeholders to monitor churn trends, understand customer behavior, quantify revenue loss, and develop targeted retention strategies.

-The Power BI dashboard is divided into **two analytical pages**:
-1. **Customer Overview Dashboard** – Who is churning and why?
-2. **Deep-Dive Dashboard** – What services, contracts, and behaviors influence churn the most?
+---
+## Business Problem
+Telecommunication companies lose substantial recurring revenue when customers discontinue their services.
+Understanding **who is leaving, why they are leaving, and what business actions can reduce churn** is essential for improving customer retention and maximizing customer lifetime value.

+This project addresses the following business questions:

+Which customers are most likely to churn?
+Which customer characteristics influence churn?
+Which services contribute to customer retention?
+How much revenue is lost because of churn?
+What actions can reduce future churn?

+---
+## Project Objectives

+- Analyze customer demographics and subscription behavior.
+- Identify high-risk customer segments.
+- Measure revenue loss caused by customer churn.
+- Evaluate how contracts, payment methods, tenure, and services influence churn.
+- Provide actionable recommendations for improving customer retention.

 ---

 ## 🛠️ Tools & Technologies
 - **Dataset**: [Telco Customer Churn – Kaggle](https://www.kaggle.com/blastchar/telco-customer-churn)